codeclimate/codeclimate-rubocop/config/contents/lint/literal_as_condition.md

-This cop checks for literals used as the conditions or as operands in and/or expressions serving as the conditions of if/while/until/case-when/case-in.
+Checks for literals used as the conditions or as operands in and/or expressions serving as the conditions of if/while/until/case-when/case-in.